blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 ## Feedforward

-- The feed-forward block is just two *dense* layers one after another
+A feed-forward block is just two *dense* layers one after another

-- The dense layers are essentially the most basic form of neural networks.
+- A dense layer is essentially the most basic form of neural networks.

 ```python
 def feed_forward(x, size_ff=2048, dropout=0.1, **kw):